Fast chaos indicator from auto-differentiation for dynamic aperture optimization: Application to Dynamic Aperture Optimization

 As an illustration of the use of the tangent map norm from automatic differentiation as a fast chaos indicator, we apply this method to a synchrotron light source design for the ALS upgrade (ALS-U)~\cite{alsu}.
 The ALS-U is an upgrade of the existing third-generation synchrotron light source, the Advanced Light Source (ALS), to a fourth-generation diffraction-limited light source employing a multi-bend lattice.
 The upgrade aims to significantly reduce the horizontal emittance of the electron beam and enhance brightness by orders of magnitude.

 In this study, we use one version of the ALS-U lattice design for demonstration purposes; it does not represent the latest official ALS-U configuration.
 Particle tracking is performed using the differentiable tracking code \texttt{JuTrack}~\cite{wan2} to determine the dynamic aperture.
-Figure~\ref{fig2} compares the horizontal, vertical beta functions, and horizontal dispersion evolution through one of $12$ cells of the nominal ALS-U lattice obtained using \texttt{JuTrack} and the \texttt{Elegant}~\cite{elegant} simulation code.
+JuTrack is a modern, AD-enabled accelerator tracking software package written in the Julia programming language.
+It has been thoroughly benchmarked against widely used accelerator codes, such as MADX, demonstrating consistent accuracy in particle tracking and optics functions.
+Furthermore, JuTrack provides accurate derivatives with respect to any pre-defined simulation parameters through automatic differentiation.
+These AD results have been fully validated against finite difference methods.
+Figure~\ref{fig2} compares the horizontal, vertical beta functions, and horizontal dispersion evolution through one of $12$ cells of the nominal ALS-U lattice obtained {using the first-order TPSA method in the \texttt{JuTrack} and the \texttt{Elegant}~\cite{elegant} simulation code}.
 The results show excellent agreement between the two codes.
 The nominal working tunes for the design are $41.374$ (horizontal) and $20.379$ (vertical).
+In addition to the optics function benchmarks, we compared single-particle tracking results from both codes.
+Figure~\ref{fig2track} shows the element-by-element evolution of the transverse phase space through the accelerator using JuTrack and Elegant.
+As demonstrated, both codes show excellent agreement.

 Since the three norms of the tangent map tested in Sec.~4 yield nearly identical phase-space structures, we use the Frobenius norm of the tangent map after one turn as a fast indicator for ALS-U dynamic aperture optimization.